icon

 avatar-name

 Well, fret not, because we're here to help!
-We'll be putting to rest once and for all some Ramadan myths that frequently get asked with the help of Ustaz Rauuf and Ustaz Fadhlullah from the Asatizah Youth Network.
-By debunking these myths, we can all hopefully learn and be better-informed when carrying out our fasts and other deeds this Ramadan ?
+This Ramadan 2024, we'll be putting to rest once and for all some Ramadan myths that frequently get asked with the help of Ustaz Rauuf and Ustaz Fadhlullah from the Asatizah Youth Network.

 Myth 1: Can pregnant women fast?